jjanbol/projects/mars_database/readme.md

 equally vital.

-The database system will support colony operations by focusing on:
+The synthetic database system will support colony operations by focusing on:

 • Environmental Monitoring